mrockwood/mikerockwood.com/README.md

 The site is deployed to GitHub Pages through GitHub Actions.
 The CMS lives at `/admin/` and uses [Sveltia CMS](https://github.com/sveltia/sveltia-cms).

 The site also includes IndieWeb features such as microformats, Atom feeds, and Webmention support.
 Social profile links and author details live in `config.toml`.

+## Maintenance

+The rendering architecture, vendored assets, CMS workflow, CI/CD behavior, and dependency policy are documented in [docs/MAINTAINING.md](docs/MAINTAINING.md).

+In short, content flows from a section or page template through the shared `templates/base.html` shell into generated files under `public/`.

 ## Useful files